 I wanted out of the conversation.
 I quickly ran through my internal catalogue of semi-graceful ways to do so.
 Nothing came to mind.
 There was no internal index card for what to do in this situation.

-Today is Indigenous Peoples Day, which is a reimagination of Columbus Day that "changes a celebration of colonialism into an opportunity to reveal historical truths about the genocide and oppression of indigenous peoples in the Americas, to organize against current injustices, and to celebrate indigenous resistance" (from the UUA).
-In honor of the holiday, we interviewed author Kim E. Nielsen, author of A Disability History of the United States, about the history of disability in North American Indigenous culture.
+Indigenous Peoples Day is a reimagination of Columbus Day that "changes a celebration of colonialism into an opportunity to reveal historical truths about the genocide and oppression of indigenous peoples in the Americas, to organize against current injustices, and to celebrate indigenous resistance."
+In 2012, in honor of the holiday, we interviewed author Kim E. Nielsen, author of A Disability History of the United States, about the history of disability in North American Indigenous culture.

 You said to me that the first chapter—about Indigenous peoples in North America before European colonization—was the hardest for you to write.
 Why was that?